top of page

 Export_WHP_Social_Mockup.png

-Women spend their entire lives being comfortable in the uncomfortable.
+The campaign we wished they were brave enough to go with.
+Insight: Women spend their entire lives being comfortable in the uncomfortable.
 It’s time to change that.
 HCPs, positioning Pfizer as a trusted partner through every stage of this journey.

 This manifesto is the evolution of a slam poetry piece that I wrote.